Odunayo Adekuoroye: Career

 In 2020, she won the gold medal in the women's freestyle 57 kg event at the 2020 African Wrestling Championships.
 In 2021, she won a gold medal at the Baraza Champion of Champions wrestling tournament held in Yenagoa, Bayelsa State, Nigeria.
 In June 2021, she won the gold medal in her event at the 2021 Poland Open held in Warsaw, Poland.

 She represented Nigeria at the 2020 Summer Olympics in Tokyo, Japan.
 She competed in the women's 57 kg event, where she was eliminated in her first match by Anastasia Nichita of Moldova.

 In 2022, she won one of the bronze medals in her event at the Matteo Pellicone Ranking Series 2022 held in Rome, Italy.
 She won the gold medal in the 59 kg event at the 2021 Islamic Solidarity Games held in Konya, Turkey.

+She competed in the women's 57 kg event at the 2024 Summer Olympics in Paris, France.

 Rio 2016 Olympic experience

 In the 2016 Olympics, she was defeated by Sweden's Sofia Mattsson in the quarter-final.